 Since then, the NGO has faded away in favour of the locals and in fact, the approach has become more commercial than associative.
 It is a travel agency like any other (often more expensive).

 Clearly, if you want to go through a CBT, you should know that:

 -Each CBT is independent.
 If you book a tour from the CBT in city A via the CBT in city B, the latter will take a commission.
 Book directly in the desired city.

 Tours usually don't include transfer .
 In the land of the nomads, horse riding and walking tours do not leave from the cities.
 To move to and from a destination, they will suggest a private taxi, which is usually very expensive.
 If you book a trek via a CBT, always compare the price of the trip with a taxi fare or even consider hitchhiking (either way the money will go to the locals).

-Since 2015, for the Song Kul lake trek, I recommend you go through Aïgul which offers a very interesting service from Bishkek.
-I personally did this trek again with their guides in July 2019 and July 2021.
+Since 2015, for the Song Kul lake trek, I recommend you to go through Aïgulwho proposes a very interesting service from Bishkek.
+I personally did this trek again with his guides in July 2019, July 2021 and September 2022.

 Below you will find the standard rates of tourist agencies:

 French speaking guide/ day: 5000 KGS minimum.